ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/components/_js-fw-react.md

 |## Mixing JavaScript and React
 |When providing Custom Components have a choice of the following:
 |
 |1.
-Provide an ag-Grid component in JavaScript.
+Provide an AG Grid component in JavaScript.
 |1.
-Provide an ag-Grid component as an React Component.
+Provide an AG Grid component as an React Component.
 |
 |For example if you want to build a cell renderer you have the choice to build the cell renderer using either React or using plain JavaScript.
 |